FabioGNR/SDL_Setup/README.md

 4. Go to the project folder, it should contain a `/bin` folder.
 5. Running the exe will result in an error: you need the appropriate DLL's.
 6. Go to `{ VCPKG DIR}/installed/x86-windows/debug/bin`, copy paste SDL2d.dll to the project/bin folder, and rename to SDL2.dll
-7. Run the executable again.
-On success, a blank window called 'An SDL2 Window' will pop up, and dissapear after 3 seconds.
+   seconds.

 #### Linux